aspnet/SignalR/specs/HubProtocol.md

 S->C: Result { Id = 42, Result = 3 }
 S->C: Completion { Id = 42, Result = 4 }
 ```

-It is generally desirable to include the final payload of a stream in the `Completion` message, since it reduces messages sent back and forth.
-However, some binders may not be able to achieve this.
-For example, in the .NET Binder, using `IEnumerable` would mean that the server does not know if a result is the final result until it requests the next one (i.e. `MoveNext()` returns `false`).
-In order to return the final payload in the `Completion` message, it would have to buffer each message to determine if it is the final message.
-For that reason, the protocol allows the `Completion` message to be missing a payload

 ### Streamed Result with Error (`StreamFailure` example above)